NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/EdemaQuantification/README.md

 3. Look into i2b2: https://www.i2b2.org/
 4. ...

+## Progress
+1. Collected visualization ideas and option from several investigators
+1. Developed a prototyping plan

+## Next steps
+1. Implement some visualization ideas using a few patient datasets
+1. Iterate with clinical colleagues on best implementation options

 # Background and References

 ML algorithms for quantifying pulmonary edema in chest x-ray: https://www.csail.mit.edu/research/chest-x-ray-analysis